A Four Minute Read

 In a business environment where people routinely have to act alone, then collaborate, then work alone again to satisfy demanding customers, the lack of solid business processes can be disastrous.
 Where each situation may be unique, we should not be spending our energy, time, and intellectual capital trying to figure out how to approach the solution, or how to document the solution, or what needs to be done first – we should be able to jump to action.

+In other words, we shouldn’t have to think about how to think about things.
 Our customers and clients do not want us to spend our time (which, ultimately, is their money) debating where to begin; they want us to tell them the end.

 “The Star-Spangled Banner” sure sounds different coming from the Marine Band than from the Jimi Hendrix Experience; applying the same framework to different situations and audience/customer needs provides for the creative freedom to meet those demands.